Brand Protection

 • Reject: Do not deliver the message.
 Often the receiving server will inform the sender of the message failure.

-DMARC is set up as a DNS TXT record on your domain host.
+DMARC is set up as a DNS TXT record on an organization’s domain host.
 The record contains flags specifying parameters for the receiving server.
 Each parameter is a tag-value pair.
 For example, to set the policy to reject, the tag-value pair would be “p=reject”.
+Following these steps will get the organization’s DMARC record set up and published:

 1. Configure both SPF and DKIM, then allow 48 hours before publishing the DMARC record.